Theometrus/neat-asteroids/README.md

 # Preface
 This project is my pride and joy, having taken a lot of time, dedication, and effort to complete.
-It is a from-scratch implementation of the NeuroEvolution of Augmenting Topologies algorithm as detailed in [Kenneth Stanley's original paper](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf), used to create neurals network able to effectively play the classic retro game of *Asteroids*.
+It is a from-scratch implementation of the NeuroEvolution of Augmenting Topologies algorithm as detailed in [Kenneth Stanley's original paper](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf), used to create neural networks able to effectively play the classic retro game of *Asteroids*.
 In other words, **the program produces an AI which plays *Asteroids* well, automatically**.

 # Algorithm
 The details of the theory behind the algorithm can be found in the research paper linked above.
 To give a high-level overview though, NEAT attempts to find a solution to a given